Assets

 | Receiver Tank | Gallon Capacity, Max PSI |

-These type-specific fields are called metadata fields.
-You can customize which fields appear for each asset type in Settings → Metadata Fields.
+These are custom fields, and you can configure which ones appear for each asset type in Settings → Custom Fields.

 - Manufacturer — Who made it